d-one/data_governance_with_databricks/README.md

 - 1 python file (will be interpreted as notebook on Databricks)
 - 3 folders:
-  1. "data": has a single store_transactions_data.csv file
+  1. "data" has a single store_transactions_data.csv file
-  2. "queries": having 3 sql files
+  2. "queries" with .3 sql files
-  3. "images": containing files loaded into this readme
+  3. "images" containing files loaded into this readme

 ### Steps